 A maestro of profound silence and democratic spirit, whose lucid, searching interpretations revitalized the world's greatest orchestras from Milan to Berlin.

-Claudio Abbado conducted not with egotistical force, but with a focused, almost meditative intensity that drew crystalline sound from his musicians.
-His ascent was steady and meritocratic: winning a competition led to his La Scala debut, and his musical integrity, rather than political maneuvering, earned him its directorship.
-There, and later with the Berlin Philharmonic, he was a quiet revolutionary, expanding repertoires, championing contemporary music, and fostering a collaborative spirit.
-Abbado believed music was a public good, a belief manifest in the many youth orchestras he founded, like the European Union Youth Orchestra and the Mahler Chamber Orchestra.
-After a serious illness in 2000, his music-making gained an even more distilled, ethereal quality, heard in his legendary late concerts with his hand-picked Lucerne Festival Orchestra, where every phrase seemed to emerge from a deep, shared breath.
+Claudio Abbado won a competition that led to his La Scala debut, and his musical integrity earned him its directorship.
+He conducted with focused, meditative intensity, drawing crystalline sound from musicians.
+With the Berlin Philharmonic, he expanded repertoires, championed contemporary music, and fostered a collaborative spirit.
+He founded youth orchestras including the European Union Youth Orchestra and the Mahler Chamber Orchestra, believing music was a public good.
+After a serious illness in 2000, his music-making gained an ethereal quality, heard in late concerts with his hand-picked Lucerne Festival Orchestra, where every phrase emerged from a deep, shared breath.

 1928–1945